xiCO2k/laravel-vue-i18n/README.md

 > If you want to see a screencast on how to setup check out this video: [How to use Laravel Vue i18n plugin](https://www.youtube.com/watch?v=ONRo8-i5Qsk).

+> You can also check out this repository for an example implementation in a Laravel Inertia Vue project: [example-repo](https://github.com/abdessamadbettal/laravel-starter).

 ### With Vite

 ```js